An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Discussion

 \subsection{Summary and implications}

-\edited{We will conclude with an overview of the obtained results and their potential implications for researchers and practitioners.}
+We conclude with an overview of the results obtained and their potential implications for researchers and practitioners.

-\edited{The results presented in sections \ref{sec:5.2} and \ref{sec:6.1} reveal how DRL-based agents match the performance of RBCs in simple scenarios, such as \fivezone{} ---where there is little room for improvement---, and how they are better in environments of increasing complexity, like \datacenter{}.
-We therefore acknowledge that the margin for improvement of a DRL versus a reactive controller should be studied considering the complexity of the controlled building.
-Said complexity can come given by the system to control, including its number of zones, as well as the observed and controlled variables.
-Other aspects may include climate variability, or external factors such as occupancy or scheduling, which greatly affect the scalability and complexity of RBCs.}
+The results presented in sections \ref{sec:5.2} and \ref{sec:6.1} show how DRL-based agents match the performance of RBCs in simple scenarios, such as \fivezone{} ---where there is little room for improvement--- and how they perform better in environments of increasing complexity, such as \datacenter{}.
+We therefore recognise that the margin for improvement of a DRL over a reactive controller should be examined in the light of the complexity of the building being controlled.
+This complexity can be given by the system to be controlled, including its number of zones, as well as the observed and control variables.
+Other aspects may include climate variability or external factors such as occupancy or scheduling, which greatly affect the scalability and complexity of RBCs.

-\begin{mdframed} \begin{quote} \edited{DRL agents were able to level reactive controllers in simple environments and surpass them in complex environments.
-Therefore, we consider that the complexity of the building being controlled is a major factor to be taken into account in the selection of controllers.} \end{quote} \end{mdframed} \edited{The robustness of the agents deployed in environments with a climate different from the one used in their training is another relevant aspect addressed (see sections \ref{sec:5.3} and \ref{sec:6.2}).
-Although there were yield losses, we believe that it will depend on the case to consider whether or not these losses are negligible.}
+\begin{mdframed} \begin{quote} DRL agents were able to level reactive controllers in simple environments and surpass them in complex environments.
+Therefore, we consider that the complexity of the building being controlled is a major factor to be taken into account in the selection of controllers. \end{quote} \end{mdframed} The robustness of agents deployed in environments with a climate different from that in which they were trained is another relevant issue (see sections \ref{sec:5.3} and \ref{sec:6.2}).
+Although there were yield losses, we believe that it will depend on the case to consider whether or not these losses are negligible.

-\edited{On the other hand, we observed in sections \ref{sec:5.4} and \ref{sec:6.3} that the curriculum learning approach ---from simpler scenarios to more complex ones--- did not show improvements, but biases towards the last environment used to train the agent.
-While it may be due to overfitting, the usefulness of this type of training needs to be further studied.}
+On the other hand, we observed in sections \ref{sec:5.4} and \ref{sec:6.3} that a sequential learning approach did not show improvements, but biases towards the last environment used to train the agent.
+While it may be due to overfitting, the usefulness of this type of training needs to be further studied.